 Phimosis describes a condition in which the foreskin is too tight to be pulled back over the head or glans of the penis.

 Most uncircumcised babies and toddlers will have phimosis, meaning the foreskin cannot be retracted.
-This is because the glans and the foreskin remain connected for the first few years of life.
+This is because the glans and the foreskin remain connected for the

 In adults, there are a number of risk factors and causes of phimosis, though it only tends to be a problem if it causes symptoms.